Hedge Funds and Funds of Hedge Funds

 Hedge funds invest in nearly anything: stocks, bonds, private companies, real estate, commodities, and use various methods to make money regardless of what the markets are doing: investing in options and futures, distressed or bankrupt companies, privately issued securities, and international markets.
 They may concentrate their investments in a single company, issuer, or market for possibly greater gains.
 They usually use leverage to try to increase gains, but which can also result in much larger losses.
 They may use arbitrage for riskless profits or sell short to profit in a down market.
 They may also hedge their investments to protect any gains.
 They usually combine 1 or more of these methods in their investment strategy.

 Popular strategies used by hedge funds are market-neutral strategies and statistical arbitrage.
 A market-neutral strategy aims to balance long positions against short positions.
-Long positions are taken with companies that have a high value relative to price and have earnings momentum, while overpriced companies with falling or negative earnings are shorted.
-In an up market, the long positions will rise more than the short positions, and in a down market, the short positions will fall farther than the long positions, leading to a profit regardless of the direction of the market—hence the name.
+Long positions are taken with companies with a high value relative to price and have earnings momentum, while overpriced companies with falling or negative earnings are shorted.
+In an up market, the long positions will rise more than the short positions, and in a down market, the short positions will fall farther than the long positions, leading to a profit regardless of the direction of the market — hence the name.

 Statistical arbitrage studies the historical relationship between different securities, such as stocks, commodities, futures, and options, with computer programs and trades those positions that deviate significantly from past relationships.
 This method may fail if historical relationships are distorted by forced selling because of redemptions.